Marriage of convenience: Legal loophole

 Marriages of convenience are often contracted to exploit legal loopholes of various sorts.
 A couple may wed for one of them to gain citizenship or right of abode, for example, as many countries around the world will grant such rights to anyone married to a resident citizen.
 In the United States, this practice is known as a green card marriage.
 In Australia, there have been marriages of convenience to bring attention to the government's Youth Allowance laws.
 On 31 March 2010 two students were publicly and legally married on the University of Adelaide's lawn so that they could both receive full Youth Allowance.
 In the United States during the era of the Vietnam War, some couples were wed during the man's time of exposure to the military draft; the couple agreed to no contact, followed by an annulment at the end of the (typically one year) marriage.
 Advertisements were commonly placed in student newspapers to this effect.
 Because they exploit legal loopholes, sham marriages of convenience often have legal consequences.
 For example, U.S. Immigration (USCIS) can punish this with a US$250,000 fine and five-year prison sentence.

 The term "contract marriage" is used by U.S. military personnel to describe marrying mainly in order to receive extra pay and housing benefits that the couple would not otherwise be entitled to.

 Homosexuality

 Another common reason for marriages of convenience is to hide one partner's homosexuality in places where being openly gay is punishable or potentially detrimental.
-A sham marriage of this type, sometimes called a lavender marriage, is usually performed to keep the appearance of heterosexuality to prevent negative consequences of LGBT discrimination.
+A sham marriage of this type, sometimes called a lavender marriage, is usually performed so that it is generally assumed that the married couple are both heterosexual, preventing negative consequences of LGBT discrimination.
 Such marriages may have one heterosexual and one gay partner, or two gay partners: a lesbian and a gay man married to each other.
-In the case where a gay man marries a woman, the woman is sometimes said to be his "beard", while in the case where a lesbian marries a man, the man is sometimes said to be her "merkin".
+In the case where a gay man marries a straight woman, the woman is sometimes said to be his "beard", while in the case where a lesbian marries a straight man, the man is sometimes said to be her "merkin".